julez-dev/twitchirc/README.md

 # twitchirc

-The twitchirc package allows interacting with twitch's IRC server.
+The twitchirc package allows you to interact with the twitch irc server.

 This package is still in early development so not all IRC events are implemented yet.